Best MRE Meals To Stockpile For The Coming Food Crisis

 Do not let it happen!

-It’s hard to know the precise date when it goes from edible to poison.
+It’s difficult to know the precise date when it goes from safe to eat to poison.

 You can’t mark an exact date on your calendar.